captainGeech42/zanderwork.com/content/about.md

 $ echo "Y29uc3VsdGluZ0B6YW5kZXJ3b3JrLmNvbQo=" | base64 -d
 ```

+### Talks

+I enjoy giving talks on research I'm doing, tools I've built, and fun things I learn about throughout the cybersecurity space.
+You can view the slides/etc. for my talks on [this GitHub repo](https://github.com/captainGeech42/talks).

 ### Hobbies

 I'm the current CTF team lead and former president (2017-2020) of the [OSU Security Club](https://www.osusec.org/), where I've lead our CTF and CDC teams to many [impressive accomplishments](https://www.osusec.org/accomplishments/).
 I compete in a lot of CTF events with the club under the team [OSUSEC](https://ctftime.org/team/12858).